EdHarty/Kris-Kringle/README.md

 --------------- | -------------------------------- | ---------------
 Responsiveness | Check the element on the page for scalability in mobile, tablet and desktop view.| PASS Adding a Blog post | When adding a blog post, the blog post is added to the main blog section. | PASS Uploading an image | When uploading an image to a blog post, the site shows the name of the file that will be uploaded.
-When checking the all blog posts page, the image also shows. | PASS
+When checking the all blog posts page, the image is also shown. | PASS

 ### My Reviews page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Responsiveness | Check the element on the page for scalability in mobile, tablet and desktop view.| PASS Adding a Review | When adding a review, the review is added to the main review section. | PASS Uploading an image | When uploading an image to a review, the site shows the name of the file that will be uploaded.
+Responsiveness | Check the element on the page for scalability on mobile, tablet and desktop views.| PASS Adding a Review | When adding a review, the review is added to the main review section. | PASS Uploading an image | When uploading an image to a review, the site shows the name of the file that will be uploaded.
 When checking the all reviews page, the image also shows. | PASS